Final leg: Jericho to Jerusalem

 When travelers finally reach the peak of the ridge of hills known as the Mount of Olives, this is the moment they usually catch their first glimpse of Jerusalem.
 It sits on the next ridge, just across a small valley called Kidron.

-The people are quoting two passages from the Jewish Bible that many Jews during this time linked to their hopes for a Messiah to free them from the Roman Empire: Psalm 118:26; 148:1.
+The people are quoting two passages from the Jewish Bible that many Jews during this time linked to their hopes for a Messiah to free them from the Roman Empire: Psalms 118:26; 148:1.

-When Jesus came to Jericho, he decided to spend some time in the home of Zacchaeus, “a leader of the tax collectors” (19:2).
+When Jesus came to Jericho, he decided to spend some time in the home of Zacchaeus, “a leader of the tax collectors” (Luke 19:2).
 The crowd grumbled about it.
 If you were Jesus, what would you have said to the crowd?

-Jesus told the crowd of people with him a parable about a cash investment “because they knew he was getting close to Jerusalem, and they thought God’s Kingdom was about to become a reality” (19:11).
-Luke doesn’t say exactly what they were expecting the Kingdom to look like.
+Jesus told the crowd of people with him a parable about a cash investment because they knew “he was getting close to Jerusalem, and they thought God’s kingdom was about to become a reality” (Luke 19:11).
+Luke doesn’t say exactly what they were expecting the kingdom to look like.
 What do you think they might have expected?

-In the parable about the cash investment (19:11-27), try to match the characters in the parable with characters in the story of Jesus.
+In the parable about the cash investment (Luke 19:11-27), try to match the characters in the parable with characters in the story of Jesus.
 Who do you think is the king?
 The critics?
 The slaves entrusted with money?
 And what do you think the money might represent?

 What do you think is the spiritual message behind this statement: “I’ll tell you this, everyone who has something and uses it well is going to get more.
-But everyone who has just a little and uses it poorly is going to lose what little they have” (19:26)?
+But everyone who has just a little and uses it poorly is going to lose what little they have” (Luke 19:26)?

 Jesus seemed to predict the fall of Jerusalem.
-He said the enemies “will not leave one stone on top of another” (19:44).
+He said the enemies “will not leave one stone on top of another” (Luke 19:44).
 This is exactly what happened about 40 years later.
-Romans leveled Jerusalem in A.D.
-70, crushing a Jewish revolt.
+Romans leveled Jerusalem in AD 70, crushing a Jewish revolt.
 To what extent do you think the future is already set?
 And to what extent are we able to affect the future by the decisions we make?

 LIFE APPLICATION.
-When Christians want to justify an angry outburst, they often talk about Jesus getting angry in the Temple and chasing away the merchants who were selling their products in the Temple courtyard (19:45).
+When Christians want to justify an angry outburst, they often talk about Jesus getting angry in the Temple and chasing away the merchants who were selling their products in the Temple courtyard (Luke 19:45).
 What do you think about that?